AP Sources: Justice will not charge Baton Rouge officers

 In Baton Rouge last summer, police arrested nearly 200 protesters following Sterling’s death, which occurred a day before another black man was killed by police in Minnesota.

-Racial tensions in Baton Rouge were simmering when a black military veteran from Missouri ambushed and killed three Baton Rouge law enforcement officers and wounded three others before being shot dead on July 17.
-The city was still reeling from the shootings when August floodwaters damaged or destroyed tens of thousands of homes in the area.

-Louisiana Gov. John Bel Edwards immediately asked for a federal investigation of Sterling’s death.
-He called cellphone video of the incident “disturbing, to say the least.”
+Louisiana’s governor immediately requested a federal investigation of Sterling’s death.
+He called cellphone video of the incident “disturbing.”

-The videos show Sterling scuffling with Salamoni and Lake after they responded to a caller’s complaint that Sterling had threatened the caller with a gun outside the Triple S Food Mart.
+The videos show Sterling scuffling with Salamoni and Lake after they responded to a caller’s complaint that Sterling had threatened the caller with a gun outside the convenience store.

 The two officers had Sterling pinned on his back when gunfire erupted, moments after someone yelled, “He’s got a gun!”